 This senior team leader is responsible for the oversight of administrative and financial systems including strategic partnerships, development, finance, accounting, information technology, and human resources.
-As a member of the senior team the Director of Finance and Administration will be involved in a range of strategic planning and internal initiatives.
+As a member of the senior team the Chief Operating Officer will be involved in a range of strategic planning and internal initiatives.

 We are looking for a hard-working, mission-driven, highly collaborative work style senior team leader with a positive team-first attitude.
 The successful candidate will have experience leading planning efforts and running operationally effective organizations that have multiple functional areas.
 Demonstrating an ability to handle competing priorities in a growing organization, effectively leverage resources, meet multiple deadlines and balance numerous projects for the good of the organization is a priority.
 The COO must harness technology solutions in order to more quickly and efficiently communicate resources needed for key activities and performance against plans.
 Nonprofit experience is a plus, with a strong preference for someone who has operated in a fast-growing environment that has limited budgets and resources.

 Strategic Planning, Outreach, and Governance

 Ensures the organization’s culture and external activities are aligned with its core mission;

 Develops and implements processes to improve the organization’s overall efficiency and effectiveness;

 Establishes performance metrics and leads quarterly reviews;

 Co-leads off-site advance trips with Directors;

 Provides staff support to the Board of Directors;